fluree/docs.flur.ee/src/content/docs/start/installation.md

 Starting web server on port:   [PORT NUMBER]
 ```

 If the above message is not displaying in your terminal, the terminal should print out a relevant error message.
-Common errors include your chosen port already being in use and not having Java 8 installed.
+Common errors include your chosen port already being in use and not having Java 8 or above installed.

 After you launch Fluree for the first time, you will not have any databases.
 You will need to create a database to begin.